S-keptic/Shodh-ML/README.md

 Loan Policy Optimization using Supervised Learning and Offline Reinforcement Learning

-This project implements a loan approval decision-making system using two approaches:
+This project builds a loan approval decision system using two approaches:

-Supervised deep learning classification

-Offline reinforcement learning for policy optimization

-The objective is to help a lending institution decide whether to approve or deny loan applications in a way that maximizes long-term financial returns.

-This work is based on the Shodh Hiring ML Assignment.

-Project Overview

-The project covers:

-Data preprocessing and feature selection

-A deep learning model to predict the probability of default
+A supervised deep learning classifier that predicts the probability of default.

-An offline RL agent that learns an approval policy using historical outcomes
+An offline reinforcement learning agent that learns a loan approval policy aimed at maximizing financial return.

+The assignment is based on the LendingClub dataset and follows the requirements of the Shodh ML Hiring Task.

+Project Summary

+The workflow includes:

+Exploratory data analysis and preprocessing

+Building a deep learning model for classification

+Designing an offline RL environment from static loan data

+Training policy models using offline RL algorithms

+Evaluating the supervised model (AUC, F1, threshold)

+Estimating policy value for the RL agent

-Comparison between the supervised decision threshold policy and the RL policy
+Comparing the supervised decision rule with the learned RL policy

-Analysis of disagreements between the two policies
+Highlighting cases where the two disagree and analyzing the reasons

 Repository Structure

-notebooks: EDA, preprocessing, supervised model training, RL training, policy comparison
-models: trained models, preprocessed data, RL policies
-src: python scripts for preprocessing, training, and evaluation requirements.txt: dependencies
+notebooks/ Jupyter notebooks for each step models/ Saved preprocessing objects, model weights, RL policies src/ Python scripts for preprocessing, training, and evaluation requirements.txt Package dependencies
+README.md Project description
 .gitignore
-README.md

-Dataset
+Dataset Information

 The dataset used is the LendingClub accepted loan data (2007–2018).
-The target variable is binary:
+The target variable is converted into a binary outcome:
-0 = Fully Paid
+0 for Fully Paid
-1 = Charged Off or Defaulted
+1 for Charged Off or Defaulted

+A subset may be used during experimentation for faster iteration.

-Methodology
+Methodology Overview

+Supervised Learning Model
+An MLP classifier predicts the probability that an applicant will default.
+Metrics include AUC, F1 score, and an optimized decision threshold to convert probabilities into actions.

+Offline Reinforcement Learning
+The RL setup defines:
+State: applicant features
+Action: 0 for deny, 1 for approve
+Reward:

+0 if the loan is denied

+positive interest earnings if the loan is paid

+negative principal loss if the loan defaults

+Algorithms like Conservative Q-Learning (CQL) and value-based policies were used to train an offline agent.

+Results Summary

 Supervised Model
-A multi-layer perceptron is trained to predict the probability of default.
-Metrics reported include AUC, F1 score, and the optimal decision threshold.

-Offline Reinforcement Learning
-States are the applicant features.
-Actions are: 0 = deny loan, 1 = approve loan.
-Rewards were defined as:

-0 for deny

-(loan_amount * interest_rate) if fully paid

-loan_amount if defaulted

-The agent was trained using offline RL algorithms such as CQL and a basic value-based policy.

-Results

-Supervised Model Metrics
-AUC: (add your value)
+AUC: (insert)
-F1 Score: (add your value)
+F1 Score: (insert)
-Best Threshold: (add your value)
+Best threshold: (insert)

 Offline RL Agent
-Estimated Policy Value: (add your value)
+Estimated policy value: (insert)

 Policy Comparison

-The supervised model follows a rule based on predicted probability of default.
+The supervised model follows a threshold rule based on predicted default probability.
-The RL agent follows a rule based on expected long-term reward.
+The RL agent chooses actions to maximize long-term expected reward.

-Differences between the two often occur in borderline cases:
+Differences between the two policies usually occur in borderline risk cases.
+Examples include:

-Cases the classifier denies but RL approves because expected interest outweighs risk.
+Instances where the classifier denies a loan but RL approves due to expected interest outweighing risk.

-Cases the classifier approves but RL denies due to high expected loss.
+Cases where RL denies a loan the classifier approves because expected loss is high.

-Installation
+Installation and Setup

 Create environment:
 python -m venv venv

 Activate:
 venv\Scripts\activate (Windows)
+source venv/bin/activate (Linux/Mac)

 Install dependencies:
 pip install -r requirements.txt

 Running the Project

+Preprocessing:
 python src/preprocessing.py

+Train supervised model:
 python src/train_supervised.py

+Train RL agent:
 python src/train_rl.py

+Evaluate and compare:
 python src/evaluate.py

-Author

-Anmol Srivastava